 Interfacing a Transcell Digital Indicator

 Windmill software lets you interface Transcell TI-500 digital indicators, and other instruments with an RS232 serial port, to a PC running Windows.
-To do this you need one of our serial drivers: COMIML or LabIML.
-Windmill COMIML software is very easy to use and you can try before you buy.
-Alternatively, subscribers to the Monitor newsletter (ISSN 1472-0221) can download the earlier LabIML for free.
+To do this you need our COMIML driver.

 Windmill automatically feeds data from the Transcell indicators to Windows application software like Excel.
 The package also includes data logging, charting and output control software.
 These are ready-to-run applications: no programming is required.

-- Run the Windmill ConfIML program and enter your display's communication settings.
+- Run the Windmill ComDebug, select Create a new Windmill Instrument File, and enter your balance's communication settings.

-- Run the Windmill DDE Panel, Logger or Chart program to save or display data from your display.
+- Run the Windmill DDE Panel, Logger or Chart program to save or display data from your balance.

-After you have entered your configuration settings with ConfIML and SetupIML, you don't need to use these again and can go straight to the logging and display programs.
-More details on entering the configuration settings are below.
+After you have entered your configuration settings with ComDebug, you don't need to use this again and can go straight to the logging and display programs.

 The TI-500 Series Digital Indicator is a general purpose, industrial grade weight indicator.
 It requires a null modem RS232 cable.